bouffalolab/bl_docs/BL808_RM/en/RST/PWM.rst

 PWM Interrupt
 -------------
-For each PWM, the cycle count value can be set by the high 16 bits of the register pwm_mcx_period.
-When the number of PWM cycles reaches this value, the PWM interrupt will be generated.
+The PWM can generate a total of 10 types of interrupts, described as follows.

+- Channel 0 ThresholdL Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch0_threL in the pwm_mc0_ch0_thre register.

+- Channel 0 ThresholdH Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch0_threH in the pwm_mc0_ch0_thre register.

+- Channel 1 ThresholdL Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of field pwm_ch1_threL in the pwm_mc0_ch1_thre register.

+- Channel 1 ThresholdH Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch1_threH in the pwm_mc0_ch1_thre register.

+- Channel 2 ThresholdL Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of field pwm_ch2_threL in the pwm_mc0_ch2_thre register.

+- Channel 2 Threshold ThresholdH Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch2_threH in the pwm_mc0_ch2_thre register.

+- Channel 3 ThresholdL Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch3_threL in the pwm_mc0_ch3_thre register.

+- Channel 3 ThresholdH Interrupt

+  * This interrupt is generated when the PWM count value is equal to the value of the field pwm_ch3_threH in the pwm_mc0_ch3_thre register.

+- End-of-cycle interrupt

-When the PWM count value reaches the number of cycles or it matches the threshold, the PWM interrupt will be generated.
+  * This interrupt is generated when the PWM count value is equal to the value of field pwm_period in register pwm_mc0_period, indicating the end of a PWM cycle.

+- Cycle Repeat Interrupt

+  * This interrupt is generated when the number of PWM cycles reaches the value set in the field pwm_int_period_cnt in the register pwm_mc0_period.
+This interrupt can be used in stepper motor application scenarios, where setting pwm_int_period_cnt allows the stepper motor to generate an interrupt after rotating a specific angle.

+- external brake Interrupt

-A PWM interrupt will be generated when an external brake signal is generated.
+  * A PWM interrupt will be generated when an external brake signal is generated.

 ADC Linkage
 ----------
 When the counter matches the threshold or the count value reaches the number of cycles, it will generate the signal that internally triggers ADC startup conversion.
 It should be noted that only PWM0 can trigger such conversion, while PWM1 cannot do that.
 The specific trigger source is set by the <pwm_adc_trg_src> bit in the register pwm_mcx_config0.
 This feature is commonly used in timing sampling.
 The following is an example.